Polymaker/ldd-modder/Documentation/G (mesh) file structure.md

 More precisely, LDD hides portions of the model related to connections that are “filled”.
 For example, when connecting a brick on top of another one, the studs that are under the connected brick are hidden.

-Here is a simple representation of an entry:
+Here is a an outline of how the data is structured:
 * Culling Type
 * Reference to a portion of the 3D data
 * Reference to a Custom2DField connector